GDSC-RCCIIT/General-Purpose-Scripts/scripts/Instagram Photo Downloader/Readme.md

-# To take the typing speed test,follow these steps:
+# To download a pic from Instagram, follow these steps:

 1. Clone the repository with `https://github.com/GDSC-RCCIIT/General-Purpose-Scripts.git`.
 2. Change your working directory to the directory of this script using: `cd General-Purpose-Scripts/scripts/Instagram Photo Downloader`.